Attention

 What the Configuration Does¶

-The new block introduces three layers:
+The configuration block introduces three layers:

 - CONFIGURATION